tqbwqing/automagic/README.md

    * ICA is supported for *Other...* only in case your channel labels are as it is required by processMARA.
 They must be of the form FPz, F3, Fz, F4, Cz, Oz, etc. Otherwise the ICA is simply skipped.
 If only some of your labels have the required format, only those channels are considered for ICA.
 6. You can select or deselect the EOG regression (It is recommended to select it).
 If you choose *Other...* for your EEG system then you need to specify the list of EOG channels as well.
 In the case of **EGI** automagic already knows the EOG channels and you don't need to specify anything.
 The list of EOG channels must be integers seperated by space or comma, e.g. `1 32 8 14 17 21 25 125 126 127 128`
 7. Set the downsampling rate on the manual rating panel.
 The downsampling only affects the visual representation of your data.
 A higher downsampling rate will shorten loading times.
 In general, a downsampling rate of 2 is a good choice.
-   * Important:	You cannot alter paths, the filtering, or the downsampling rate after creating your project.
+   * Note:	You cannot alter paths, the filtering, or the downsampling rate after creating your project.
 8. Specify the path of your data folder. **Automagic** will scan all folders in your data folder for data files.
 Files and folders in the data folder will not be altered by **Automagic**.
-   * Important: 	The data folder must contain a folder for each subject (subject folders).
+   * Note: 	The data folder must contain a folder for each subject (subject folders).
 Your data folder should not contain any other kinds of folders since this will lead to a wrong number of subjects.
 9. Specify the path of your project folder.
 If the specified folder does not yet exist, **Automagic** will create it for you. **Automagic** will save all processed data to your project folder.
 By default, **Automagic** opts for your data folder???s path and adds `_results` to your data folder???s name, e.g. `\PathDataFolder\MyDataFolder_results\`
-   * Important:	A subject folder must contain EEG files.
+   * Note:	A subject folder must contain EEG files.
 Automagic can only load data saved in subject folders.
 Since subject folders are defined as folders in the data folder, no specific naming is required.

  ![alt tag](https://github.com/amirrezaw/automagic/blob/master/automagic_resources/folder_structure.png)